-Munich's renowned theatres attract world-class artists.
-The city's classical spoken theatre and grand music stages present their audience a new diverse and creative programme every season.
-Here is an overview of the premières in 2025/2026.
+World-class artists love coming to Munich's major theatres.
+The classical spoken theatre and the major music stages offer their audiences a diverse and creative programme every theatre season.
+Here you will find an overview of the performances that will premiere in 2026/27 and then be included in the programme for the current season.

 Residenztheater